 Amazon's Ring gave employees "unfettered" access to customer videos, FTC alleges

-Amazon's Ring doorbell camera is marketed as a safety device, but a new lawsuit claims the company gave its employees and contractors "unfettered" access to personal videos, violating customer privacy.
+Amazon's Ring camera is marketed as a safety device, but a new government lawsuit claims the company gave its employees and contractors "unfettered" access to personal videos and failed to protect customer security, leading to hackers threatening or sexually propositioning Ring owners.

 In a statement to CBS News, Amazon said its Ring division "promptly addressed these issues on its own years ago, well before the FTC began its inquiry."